Ashkp-dotcom/E-commerce-Data-Analysis-Spend-Prediction-SQL-Power-BI-Python-/README.md

-# E-commerce Data Analysis using SQL & Power BI
+# E-commerce Data Analysis & Spend Prediction (SQL + Power BI + Python)

-This end-to-end BI project demonstrates how raw e-commerce event-level data was transformed using SQL and visualized with Power BI to uncover actionable insights around revenue, product performance, user activity, and traffic trends.
+This end-to-end analytics project demonstrates how raw e-commerce event-level data was transformed using SQL, visualized with Power BI, and extended with a regression model in Python to predict user-level spending behavior.

 ---

 ## 🛠 Project Workflow

-- **SQL**: Queried and transformed raw sales data to create analysis-ready tables (event trends, brand revenue, monthly category performance, etc.)
+- **SQL**: Queried and aggregated raw sales data to build insights on traffic, revenue, and product performance.
-- **Power BI**: Built an interactive dashboard with KPIs, visual trends, and user-driven slicers
+- **Power BI**: Designed an interactive dashboard with KPIs, time-based trends, and dynamic filters.
+- **Python (ML)**: Developed a regression model to predict total spending per user based on session features and behavior.
-- **Data Analysis**: Delivered insights on user engagement patterns, peak sales periods, and high-performing categories
+- **Data Analysis**: Delivered insights on engagement patterns, top brands, peak hours, and user segmentation.

 ---